nickbrandt/GitLab/doc/ci/yaml/README.md

 `before_script` is used to define the command that should be run before all jobs, including deploy jobs, but after the restoration of [artifacts](#artifacts).
-This can be an array or a multi-line string.
+This must be an an array.

 `after_script` is used to define the command that will be run after all jobs, including failed ones.
-This has to be an array or a multi-line string.
+This must be an an array.

 Scripts specified in `before_script` are: